-I initially trained with the British Wheel Of Yoga for 3 years to become a qualified teacher.
-I later trained for a further 2 1/2 years to become an advanced teacher in a more healing style of yoga, right at the core of yogic tradition.
-Whilst I have been taught by some very well -known teachers, there are also those, who are less well known, who have been equally remarkable.
+I initially trained with the British Wheel Of Yoga for 3 years, then with the growing need to learn more, I trained for a further 2 1/2 years to become an advanced teacher in a style of yoga based on health and healing that is rooted right at the core of yogic tradition.
+I was lucky enough to be taught by the ‘Acharya’ Desikachar.
+Whilst doing this training I became more interested in making yoga accessible for children and teens and undertook a ten day training programme with Marc Beuvain.
+Whilst I have been taught by some very well known teachers, there are also those who are less well known who have been equally remarkable.
 My thanks and gratitude to all.
-I consistently update my training through attending workshops, courses and yoga days.
+I consistently update my training through attending workshops, courses and yoga days; too many to mention but all have given me more specialist and conversely, broader knowledge.
 I am fully insured, have a current first aid certificate and DBS clearance.

-I came to yoga through an injury and was healed from the daily pain I was suffering.
-It was so completely life changing I wanted to share the knowledge.
-Personally, I would have been put off by a too spiritual class at first and the one I initially went to was a class run by a male teacher, being very physically based with good breathing practices.
-My journey just went on from there.
-I try to use my understanding of how scary yoga can sometimes appear and the preconceptions around it to make my classes accessible for everyone, whatever reason they have chosen to try yoga.
-Doing yoga to help your back, for instance, is a good reason...
+I know I would have been put off at first by a class that felt too spiritual - the one I initially went to was a class run by a male teacher and was very physically based.
+I try to use my understanding of how scary going to a class or yoga can sometimes appear and the preconceptions around it to make my classes accessible for everyone, whatever reason they have chosen to try yoga.
+Doing yoga simply to help your back for instance is a good reason!

 I also like to promote self empowerment: to get away from our endless self criticism or worrying about what other people think or say.
 I have found that people can always achieve more than they think in a yoga class.
 I feel very passionately about people feeling good about themselves.

-On a personal note, I have three children, two collies and six rabbits.
-I have a degree in Fine Art.
-My passions, apart from teaching yoga, are wildlife, gardening, design and architecture, being active and family.
-I'm sure there are more!
+On a personal note, I have three children and border collies.
+I have a degree in Fine Art and love all things creative.
+My passions, apart from teaching yoga and getting people to feel great, are wildlife, gardening, design and architecture, being active and family.
+I'm sure there are many more!